neloe/explorations-in-unity/README.md

 * Drag animations to sprite
   * Create animation by selecting required sprites and dragging them to scene (simple animation, no keyframe)

+### Tile Maps

+* Adding box colliders to tilemaps dont seem to act like I want them to act
+* Can't find rule tile yet in unity 2019

 ### Code Snippets